joelparkerhenderson/wordbooks/pages/icebreaker-questions/index.md

 # Icebreaker questions

 Icebreaker questions are a type of conversation starter used to help people connect and get to know each other in a new or unfamiliar group setting.
-These questions are designed to break the ice, ease tension, and encourage people to share a bit about themselves in a safe and comfortable environment.
+These questions are designed to encourage people to share a bit about themselves in a safe and comfortable environment.

 Here are some key aspects of icebreaker questions: